javascript-tutorial/en.javascript.info/1-js/05-data-types/10-date/article.md

 Note that unlike many other systems, timestamps in JavaScript are in milliseconds, not in seconds.

 Also, sometimes we need more precise time measurements.
-Javascript itself does not have a way to measure time in microseconds (1 millionth of a second), but most environments provide it.
+JavaScript itself does not have a way to measure time in microseconds (1 millionth of a second), but most environments provide it.

 For instance, browser has [performance.now()](mdn:api/Performance/now) that gives the number of milliseconds from the start of page loading, but adds 3 digits after the point to it.
 So totally it becomes microsecond percision: